 Low TRL projects?
 Yes, we do!

 At Bio Base Europe Pilot Plant, different innovative technologies are being developed within the R&D Department to access a wide range of sustainable products from a variety of industrial feedstocks.
-These technologies are researched at low TRL (Technology Readiness Level) and involve advanced fermentation and separation processes such as in situ product recovery, which has been developed in the framework of the SPICY, FUCATIL and MUCOFORM projects to allow intensified production of important industrial platform molecules.
-BBEPP has also gained high experience and expertise in the field of gas fermentation, where industrial CO2 emissions can be converted into a variety of valuable bioproducts such as biofuels, bioplastics and biomaterials.
-Furthermore, through the development of sustainable production strategies towards alternative proteins and cultured meat, BBEPP has been able to contribute to the global protein transition and the shift towards a more sustainable bioeconomy.
+These technologies are researched at low TRL (Technology Readiness Level) and include, amongst others, advanced fermentation and separation processes such as in situ product recovery to allow intensified production of important industrial platform molecules.
+BBEPP has also gained high expertise in biocatalysis and the production of novel recombinant proteins, as well as process intensification strategies such as continuous cultivation.
+Furthermore, BBEPP is a pioneer in the field of gas fermentation, where industrial CO2 emissions can be converted into a variety of valuable bioproducts such as biofuels, bioplastics and biomaterials.
+Finally, through the development of sustainable production strategies towards alternative proteins and cultured meat, BBEPP has been able to contribute to the global protein transition and the shift towards a more sustainable bioeconomy.

 The figure below shows our R&D activities.
 More info on the projects mentioned in the figure below can be found on our “Consortium based projects” page or below the image.